phidatahq/phidata/README.md

 Phidata is a framework for building Autonomous AI by letting LLMs call functions to achieve tasks.

-Given a task, an LLM can achieve it by calling functions.
-For example, to answer a question from a PDF, an LLM can call a function to search a knowledge base, synthesize the results and return the answer.
+Given a task, the LLM can achieve it by calling functions.
+For example, to answer questions from a document, the LLM can call a function to search the document, synthesize the results and return the answer.

 ![image](https://github.com/phidatahq/phidata/assets/22579644/6183b6a4-c188-44b4-9b8e-47c131afb12b)